 Students will undertake a range of modules including emotional wellbeing, physical health, equality and diversity, social and cultural issues, bullying, online safety, environment, the law and substance awareness.
 Materials have been developed using resources from specialist sources such as The Tackle Homophobia Project, SHARHP (a clinically evidenced alcohol awareness project), Smart Moves Emotional Resilience, NHS Smoking Cessation, Home Office Democracy Project and Lloyds Money for Life.
 The full programme can be found on the school website- : https://seafordhead.org/our-education/pshe-wellbeing/

-We have made the decision to run PSHE as a core subject but without accreditation to ensure the students get the most from their learning experience without the pressures of an exam.
-The assessment process within PSHE ensures that students reflect and consider their development of knowledge, reasoning, skills and understanding.
+We have made the decision to run PSHE as a core subject, but without accreditation to ensure the students get the most from their learning experience without the pressures of an exam.
+The modular assessment process within PSHE ensures that students reflect and consider their development of knowledge, reasoning, skills and understanding.
 These self-reflective grades are combined with teacher assessment and will appear in student academic reports as a percentage and inform our curriculum delivery and development.
 Last academic year over 99% of learners were able to identify consent in relationships with other aspects around wellbeing and substance misuse receiving similarly high percentages of awareness and understanding.
 This academic year PSHE will not appear in PCE appointments, however we will be running a series of workshops exploring key themes within the curriculum.
 These bookable events, alongside others around mental health, wellbeing and SEND will be made available during this term.

 As part of the school’s PSHE programme every Year 7-11 student will receive Relationships, Sex and Health education (RSHE) input.
 Age-appropriate materials have been developed in line with the government endorsed PSHE Association curriculum and in line with new statutory guidance that came into effect in September 2020.
 We also use specific resources created within East Sussex via the PSHE Hub and Public Health.
 Information regarding RSHE can be found on our website, in our new RSHE policy, and the statutory DfE guidance can be found on the government website-: DfE Link